dtcooper/crazyarms/sftp/image/etc/sftp_home_readme.txt

 Notes:
  * After processing, assets will be imported and deleted.
- * You don't have permission to upload files into the the root directory.
  * If you don't permission to edit a type of asset above (or the feature is disabled), then the above directory won't show up.
+   +  If you don't have AutoDJ programming permission, you won't have permission to upload files into the the root directory.